Meet Our WellbeingTeam

 Meet Our Wellbeing Team

-Service Lead - Natasha Dawson
+Founder and Programme Manager - Natasha Dawson

 Alongside her work, Tasha sits on the NHS West Yorkshire and Harrogate Cancer Alliance Board as a Patient and Public Representative (Lay Member) ensuring patient experiences are at the heart of strategic decisions.